 Can I have a Windstorm claim if I do not have flood insurance?

 Yes, provided that there is evidence that you sustained windstorm damage.
-Evidence of windstorm damage can be seen with shingle loss, exposed decking, wet insulation in the attic, water staining on the ceilings, visible seams in the sheetrock, as well as trim separation (among other things).
+Evidence of windstorm damage can be seen with shingle loss, exposed decking, wet insulation in the attic, water staining on the ceilings, visible seams in the sheetrock, as well as for trim separation (among other things).

 What is “wind driven rain” and am I required to show an “opening” before I can recover for water damage to my home?

-Some policies have exclusions for “wind driven rain” and require that the windstorm cause an opening in the home which lead to the water damage.
+Some policies have exclusions for “wind driven rain” and require that the windstorm cause an opening in the home which leads to the water damage.
 An “opening” can include shingle loss, vinyl loss, broken windows, etc.

 Can I make a windstorm claim and a flood loss claim at the same time?